++Starting. Please wait++

 ++Welcome to The Protogonos Project.
 Please log in++

 When I look out into the room I realise that it is black aside from a few terminals blinking in the dark.
-The music continues to play so the electrics aren’t completely fried.
-Some of the startled partygoers stop for a moment to look over in my direction at the fireworks and then carry on drinking and dancing when they realise the office isn’t going to burn down.
+The music continues to play so the electrics are not completely fried.
+Some of the startled partygoers stop for a moment to look over in my direction at the fireworks and then carry on drinking and dancing when they realise the office is not going to burn down.
 A few are sat in the break-out area giggling nervously while others crouch down to shout instructions to a technician on his hands and knees under a desk in the corner of the room.
 The combination of the raging thunderstorm outside and the loud music makes it difficult to hear a lot of what is being said.
 I pick enough out of the cacophony to work out that nothing more than a fuse has blown.

 “What about the computers!?” cries Edgar, the head of programming.